Soccer for 3 & 4-year-olds (Fun Games)

 Kids lined-up with soccer balls and coach (Soccer for 3 and 4-year-olds)

-Having enough soccer balls at training can be crucial in keeping interest levels high | Image courtesy of Wikipedia.
+Enough soccer balls at training can keep interest levels high | Image courtesy of Wikipedia.

 Soccer Drills and Games + Skills for 3 & 4-Year-Olds

+It would be best if you went through a demonstration a couple of times for each drill to show the kids how it’s done.
 Ask the kids if they understand – sometimes it’s best to get the better player to go first to show how it’s done if they seem confused.

 Keep encouraging the kids with words, claps, and smiles.